utdata/icj-class/css/css-class.md

 ## Relative font sizing

 If you've worked with any HTML font sizing in the past, you might be familiar with setting the size of things in pixels, or `px`.
-When you do that, a user can't increase the size of text in their browser, something a lot of old folks do.
-You'll see me do it in class all the time.
+When you do that it makes is more difficult to adjust elements in relation to others on the page, especially in responsive design, which we are learning.
+(Responsive design is making web pages that work equally well on phones, tablet and desktops.)

-So there is a way to handle that by setting a base size for fonts, and then making everything else relative to that size.
-[There is more to it that that](https://www.njimedia.com/how-i-met-the-old-fashioned-way-of-setting-font-sizes/), but know our next move is to set the base font at 62.5%, which will make the normally-default 16px font and makes the base 10px.
-This allows us to then use a relative measure called a `rem` where `2.4rem` is based 24px for a normally-sized browser.
+We'll use a method to manage sizes by setting a base size for fonts, and then making everything else relative to that size.
+[There is more to it that that](https://webdesign.tutsplus.com/tutorials/comprehensive-guide-when-to-use-em-vs-rem--cms-23984), but know our next move is to take the default text size (16px) and set it to 10px, so that we can set every other font size relative to 10.
+(We do this by resetting the default font size to 62.5% of the original 16.)
+This allows us to then use a relative measure called a `rem` that are factors of ten, where `2.4rem` is the equivalent of 24px for a normally-sized browser.

 ## Create a site style file, set body defaults